 The proposed residential parcel has an area of 3.975 acres.
 Because the project has a density of 35 dwelling units per acre (du/ac), the parcel is permitted to have 139 units.
 However, the project proposes to incorporate 11 percent very low income (VLI) BMR units.
 State density bonus law and the City's density bonus ordinance allow for the project to have a density bonus of 35 percent.

-The project proposes to utilize the density bonus for a residential yield of 188 units at density of approximately 47 du/ac.
+By utilizing the density bonus, the project has a residential yield of 188 units at a density of approximately 47 du/ac.